-My son is died on 12 April 2015.
+My son died on 12 April 2015.
 Me, my wife and one daughter are dependent.
-My son was self employed but unmarried.
+My son was self-employed but unmarried.
 He was 29 years old at the time of death.
-I have filed petition under section 166 M V Act for compensation and claim about 98 lakh.
+I have filed a petition under section 166 M V Act for compensation and claim about 98 lakh.
 He declared 30 k per month income in his ITR and pay income tax also.
 Can I get 98 lakh as compensation?

-You may claim any amount as for compensation but must borne in mind that court will decide the actual compensation under the M V Act on the guidelines fixed by the supreme court in its catena of judgments.
-Self employed and even unemployed person is entitled to get compensation under M V Act ( Motor Vehicle Act).
+You may claim any amount as for compensation but must bear in mind that the court will decide the actual compensation under the M V Act on the guidelines fixed by the supreme court in its catena of judgments.
+Self-employed and even unemployed person is entitled to get compensation under the M V Act ( Motor Vehicle Act).

-In Reshma Kumari vs Madan mohan 9 SCC; it is held the supreme court that bachelor person would tend to spent more on his personal needs and living lifestyle so 50% shall be justified deduction in case of death of bachelor person.
+In Reshma Kumari vs Madan Mohan 9 SCC; it is held the supreme court that bachelor person would tend to spend more on his personal needs and living lifestyle so 50% shall be justified deduction in case of death of bachelor person.
 In Santosh Devi vs National insurance Co. ltd 6 SCC held by the supreme court that multiplier should be applied after deciding compensation on monthly basis, age of deceased is the sole parameter in deciding multiplier.
-It can not be possible to fix multiplier on each and every case, so one common formula should be devise for it.
+It can not be possible to fix multiplier on every case, so one common formula should be devised for it.

-In Reshma Kumari case, supreme court has fixed formula for multiplier.
-Multiplier of 17 has been fixed by the court if age of deceased was between 26 to 30 years.
+In Reshma Kumari case, the supreme court has fixed formula for the multiplier.
+A multiplier of 17 has been fixed by the court if the age of the deceased was between 26 to 30 years.
 In your case 17 multiplier shall be applied.

-Future prospect is also a ground for calculating calculation.
-In Rajesh vs Rajveer Singh 9 SCC; held by the court that if the deceased is below 40 years of age there must be addition of 50% to the actual income of the deceased.
+Prospect is also a ground for calculating calculation.
+In Rajesh vs Rajveer Singh 9 SCC; held by the court that if the deceased is below 40 years of age there must be the addition of 50% to the actual income of the deceased.

 According to above discussion you may get monthly income = monthly income of deceased + addition of 50% as future prospect (30000 + 15000) = 45000; and subtraction of standard deduction of 50% ( 50% of 45000) = 22500 per month.
 Monthly income 22500 shall be multiplied by 12 to get annual income i.e. 270000.